secrez/secrez/README.md

   ]
 ```

-which means that you can also format your data as a JSON like that and import that directly with
+This means that you can also format your data as a JSON and import it directly using:

 ```
 import export.json -e 1PasswordData
 ```

-Any item will generate a single Yaml file, like, for example, the last element in the JSON, will generate the file `/1PasswordDate/somePath.yml` with the following content:
+Each item in the JSON will generate a single YAML file.
+For example, the last element in the JSON will generate the file /1PasswordDate/somePath.yml with the following content:

 ```
 password: s83832jedjdj